-Each and every one of the bills under consideration today would, if passed, have a meaningful and positive impact on the lives of New York City's runaway and homeless youth.
+Every one of the three preconsidered introductions under consideration today would, if passed, have a meaningful and positive impact on the lives of New York City's runaway and homeless youth.
 For this reason, we strongly urge the Council to pass them all.
-It is worth noting that some of these laws would not be possible without the recent amendments to the State's Runaway and Homeless Youth Act (RHYA), which provide that municipalities may elect to expand their RHY systems to serve youth up to age 24, and which make clear that there is no time limit on homeless youths' length of stay in crisis shelter, and that runaway youth may stay in crisis shelter for up to 120 days.
-While we understand the current Mayoral Administration may support these expansions, we believe it is still imperative for the Council to pass the entire package to ensure that RHY will have access to these life-saving services in the long term.
+It is worth noting that some of these laws would not be possible without last spring's amendments to the State's Runaway and Homeless Youth Act (RHYA), which provide, among other things, that municipalities may elect to expand their RHY systems to serve youth up to age 24, and that runaway youth may stay in crisis shelter for up to 120 days.23 While we understand the current Mayoral administration may support some of these initiatives, including already allowing an extension in stays, we believe it is still imperative for the Council to pass the entire package to ensure that RHY will have access to these life-saving services in the long term and regardless of who is in office.